 Though they are tiny beings, hummingbirds pack a lot of powerful, positive energy.
-It’s no surprise that hummingbirds hold joyful symbolic meaning to people all over the world.
+It’s no surprise that hummingbird meaning and symbolism is important to people around the world.
+Just as the hummingbird spirit animal is an important totem for many.

 If a hummingbird comes into your purview, pay attention.
 There are no coincidences.
-Seeing a hummingbird in rea life, in a dream, in art, or the media can help to reconnect you to Universal Wisdom, and with that, messages from your spirit guides.
+Seeing a hummingbird in real life, in a dream, art, or the media in a way that rivets your attention is a nod from the Universe to explore more about what this could signify in your life.
+As you learn more, you will hopefully have some epiphanies that bring clarity to a certain issue.

 How do you know if the hummingbird is one of your spirit animals?

 If you are wondering whether the hummingbird is one of your spirit animals, consider the questions below.
 If you already know, you may learn some new things about hummingbirds in this post that will help to guide you on your soul’s journey.
 There is always more that we can learn from these beautiful beings.
-You can learn more about the general topic of power animals in UniGuide’s post about spirit animals.
-And if you’re curious about your other power animals, you can take UniGuide’s spirit animal quiz.
+You can learn more about power animals in UniGuide’s overview post about spirit animals, plus there is a spirit animal test you can take.

 Questions to consider: